Enhanced tunable cavity development for axion dark matter searches using a piezoelectric motor in combination with gears: Validation of the cavity performance

 The left plot of Fig.~\ref{FIG:DELF} shows the $\Delta\nu(f_d)$ for an $n_{\rm steps}$ of 500, where the blue rectangles and the black triangles were measured with $V_p$ of 60~V and 50~V, respectively.
-The linear fit for the blue rectangles denotes $\Delta\nu(f_d)=0.83+0.0047f_d$ and that for the black triangles $\Delta\nu(f_d)=0.78+0.0032f_d$, respectively.
+Linear functions $\Delta\nu(f_d)=0.83+0.0047f_d$ and $\Delta\nu(f_d)=0.78+0.0032f_d$ were obtained from the linear fits for the blue rectangles and black triangles, respectively.
 Therefore, the $\Delta\nu$ is about 4~kHz from the tuning mechanism conditions, $n_{\rm steps}=500$, $V_p=50$~V, and $f_d=1000$~Hz, whose conditions could increase the $T_{\rm mc}$ of about 30~mK already for a dilution fridge system according to our measurements shown in Fig.~\ref{FIG:DELTAT}.
-In order to utilize the tuning mechanism developed here, we can employ a $\Delta\nu$ of 2~kHz and approximately a fifth of $\Delta t_{\rm 10~kHz}$ per each tuning step if $\Delta t_{\rm 10~kHz}$ is that for the case with a $\Delta\nu$ of 10~kHz.
+In order to utilize the tuning mechanism developed here, we can employ a $\Delta\nu$ of 2~kHz and approximately a fifth of $\Delta t_{\rm 10~kHz}$ per each tuning step, where $\Delta t$ is an integration time in haloscope search experiments and $\Delta t_{\rm 10~kHz}$ is that for the case with a $\Delta\nu$ of 10~kHz.
 This relatively finer tuning step approach that has been employed by the Axion Dark Matter eXperiment~\cite{ADMX1,ADMX2,ADMX3,ADMX4} does not degrade the statistical sensitivity, but would elongate the scanning rate depending on the aforementioned time delay for the system stabilization, mainly cooling.
 In order to find the $n_{\rm steps}$ for the finer tuning step of 2~kHz, we measured $\Delta\nu(n_{\rm steps})$ with $V_p=50$~V which is shown as the blue rectangles in the right plot of Fig.~\ref{FIG:DELF}.
-From the linear parametrization of the rectangles $\Delta\nu(n_{\rm steps})=0.374+0.0071n_{\rm steps}$, we found $n_{\rm steps}=230$ results in $\Delta\nu\sim2$~kHz.
+From the linear fit function of the rectangles $\Delta\nu(n_{\rm steps})=0.374+0.0071n_{\rm steps}$, we found that $n_{\rm steps}=230$ results in $\Delta\nu\sim2$~kHz.
 Since we found no significant temperature increase with a higher $f_d$ as shown in Fig.~\ref{FIG:DELTAT}, we also measured them with a higher $f_d$ of 1500~Hz which is shown as the black triangles in the same plot.
-From the linear fit of the triangles $\Delta\nu(n_{\rm steps})=0.213+0.01081n_{\rm steps}$, we found $n_{\rm steps}=170$ results in $\Delta\nu\sim2$~kHz.
+From the linear fit function of the triangles $\Delta\nu(n_{\rm steps})=0.213+0.01081n_{\rm steps}$, we found that $n_{\rm steps}=170$ results in $\Delta\nu\sim2$~kHz.
 Taking into consideration the results shown in Fig.~\ref{FIG:DELTAT}, the $\Delta T_{\rm mc}$ from the piezoelectric motor operation with $n_{\rm steps}=170$, $V_p=50$~V, and $f_d=1500$~Hz, would be less than 10~mK at an axion dark matter experiment employing the Bluefors LD400.
 One can na\"ively expect further suppression of $\Delta T_{\rm mc}$ at the experiment employing the Leiden DRS-1000 thanks to its stronger cooling power, and the cooling time is also expected to be shorter.
 With three times stronger cooling power we can assume a time delay of 20~s, which changes the total running time to move 10~kHz to 600~s.
 This is 13\% longer than the CAPP-12TB case~\cite{12TB_PRL}, but is still in a generally acceptable range.